 - Perform 10 times.

-This is important for creating a long, lean line.
-It helps to relax and elongate the muscle post-workout.
+This stretch is important for creating a long, lean line.
+It helps to relax and elongate the muscles post-workout.
 The result is greater joint range of motion and improved flexibility.
 Your exercise routine will become much more efficient and effective.

-- Start on your knees with your arms at your side.
+- Start on your knees with your arms at your sides.

-- Place right leg out to the side, with your toes facing up.
+- Place your right leg out to the side with your toes facing up.

-- Lift your left arm up, while slowly sliding your right arm down your left leg.
+- Lift your left arm up while slowly sliding your right arm down your right leg.

 - Lean to the right, feeling the stretch all along your side.

-- Hold for 30 seconds and repeat on the other side.
+- Hold for 30 seconds, then repeat on the other side.

 And that's it—you're done!

 Working out is all mind over matter.
 Your body is a lot stronger than you think and capable of so much.
-Just make a commitment for a few weeks and keep it consistent.
-It doesn't have to be grueling or monotonous.
+Just make a commitment for a few weeks, and keep it consistent.
+Workouts don't have to be grueling or monotonous.
 Grab a friend and try new classes to mix it up!
 If you are consistent with this routine three times a week, after two weeks you will start seeing results!